Hatuqway

-History and etymology

 History

 The Hatuqway were a western Circassian tribal princedom whose homeland lay along the banks of the Kuban River.
 The Hatuqway people lived mostly in the mountains between the lower valleys of the Pshish River and the Belaya River.
 Due to their small size and closeness to Temirgoy tribe, they were considered as one of the subgroups of Temirgoy.
 Their neighbours were Bzhedug (West), Abadzekhs (South) and, naturally, Temirgoys (East).

 In the time before the Russian invasion, the Hatuqway were known as a powerful and warlike tribe that fought many wars mostly against the Crimean Tatars.